-At just 27 years old, Céline Peterson has presented concerts and given inspiring speeches all over the globe (Canada, The United States, Denmark, Barbados, Switzerland, and South America), and manages some of the most exciting jazz artists on the scene today, including JUNO Award winner Robi Botos, 2018 Ellis Marsalis Piano Competition winner Ben Paterson, and Member to the Order of Canada, Dr. Dave Young.
+Producer and Artist Representative, Céline Peterson, has presented concerts and given inspiring speeches all over the globe (including Canada, The United States, Denmark, Barbados, Switzerland, and South America), and manages some of the most exciting jazz artists on the scene today, including JUNO Award winner Robi Botos, 2018 Ellis Marsalis Piano Competition winner Ben Paterson, and Member to the Order of Canada, Dr. Dave Young.
 She is a producer of the Kensington Market Jazz Festival, which takes place every September in the heart of downtown Toronto and over the course of 3 days and presents over 400 local artists in 24 venues to 5000+ patrons.
-This artist-driven and volunteer-fueled festival is led by singer, songwriter, philanthropist, and Officer of the Order of Canada, Molly Johnson.
-Céline has also worked extensively with Coaltion Canada and their Youth4Music initiative as an Ambassador.
+This artist-driven and volunteer-fuelled festival is led by singer, songwriter, philanthropist, and Officer of the Order of Canada, Molly Johnson.
+Céline has also worked extensively with Coalition Canada and their Youth4Music initiative as an Ambassador.
 Céline has always been a proud ally to the up-and-coming generations of musicians, and along with her work at the Coalition, has done workshops at various schools including Durham College, and The Chicago Academy for the Arts.
 "Working with Music Makes Us, and specifically as a youth ambassador for the Youth4Music program, Céline has consistently proven to be an articulate, passionate and inspiring leader who motivates others in person and through her writing." - Holly Nimmons • former Executive Director, Music Makes Us, the Coalition for Music Education in Canada.

 Another venture that Céline is enjoying is her work with Christine Mori and Alexis Spieldenner at the Bravo Niagara!
 Festival of the Arts.
-Céline has been a part of multiple presentations at their multi-genre festival and in November 2018 curated their Voices of Freedom Concert, which commemorated Canada’s significant Black history and highlight the ongoing journey to freedom.”
-This special event featured performances from Molly Johnson, OC., Jackie Richardson, Robi Botos, Mike Downes, Larnell Lewis, Joseph Callender, and the Laura Secord Secondary School Concert Choir.
+Céline has been a part of multiple presentations at their multi-genre festival and for the last two years has joined the team as Artistic Producer of their annual Voices of Freedom concert.
+This unique event has seen performances from Monty Alexander's Harlem-Kingston Express, GRAMMY Award winner Larnell Lewis, multi JUNO Award winners Molly Johnson OC., Robi Botos, and Mike Downes, acclaimed vocalist Jackie Richardson, bassist and educator Bakithi Kumalo, saxophonist Joseph Callender, and students from Laura Secord Secondary School's concert choir and band.

-Launching in 2019 is a celebration of Nat "King" Cole's centennial, featuring acclaimed Chicago-based vocalist, Paul Marinaro.
+Another year-round project for Céline was her collaboration with acclaimed Chicago-based vocalist, Paul Marinaro, to present a celebration of Nat "King" Cole's centennial.
 While there are many wonderful tributes to Nat's music that have taken place, "Nat Cole: A King's Centennial" honours the complete legacy of a man who spent his entire career defying odds and paving the way for countless musicians since him to be able to sing their songs in a world where they are not defined by the colour of their skin, but by the way in which they choose to utilize their talents.
 The excellence that Nat "King" Cole demonstrated throughout his career lives within the hearts and souls of the musicians taking the stage for this show.
-"Nat Cole: A King's Centennial" featuring Paul Marinaro, Ben Paterson, Mike Downes, and Jim Doxas is touring now!
-Contact Céline Peterson for details and booking inquiries.
+"Nat Cole: A King's Centennial" was featured at Jazzhus Montmartre, the Rochester International Jazz Festival and Naniki Barbados Music Festival (to name a few).